-New Zealand needs 1,100 GWh of new renewable generation annually for the next 30 years to electrify its energy consumption and meet its emissions targets.
-Ventus is bringing 2,600 GWh over five years.
+New Zealand needs 1,100 GWh of new renewable generation annually for the next 30 years.
+Ventus is helping close that gap — one project at a time.

 Ventus will be the lowest-cost and lowest-carbon electricity producer in New Zealand’s in-deficit power market.